vincent-queimado/express-prisma-ts-boilerplate/readme.md

 $ npm install
 ```

-#### Download pgAdmin for the PostgreSQL Database (web based administration tool for PostgreSQL)
+#### Step 3 - Download pgAdmin for the PostgreSQL Database (web based administration tool for PostgreSQL)

+You will need to configure an SQL database supported by the project's ORM in order to perform the data storage.By default the boilerplate uses a demo connection to the PostgreSql database, but it can be changed to another database supported by the ORM

-If you do not already have the software, download PostgreSQL and pgAdmin and install them.
+If you want to continue with the PostgreSQL database but don't have the software yet, then download PostgreSQL and pgAdmin now and install them.

 [PostgreSQL](https://www.postgresql.org/download/) downloads page

-#### Create a PostgreSQL server instance
+#### Step 4 - Create a PostgreSQL server instance

 Run `pgAdmin`.
 Right-click on the item Servers, select `Create` -> `Server` and provide the connection to your PostgreSQL instance configured in the pgAdmin installation step.
 In the default PostgreSQL setup, the administrator user is postgres with an empty password.
 In the connection tab be sure to have the host set to localhost.
 Click `Save` afterwards.

 <div align="center">
   <img src="https://github.com/vincent-queimado/typescript-express-boilerplate/blob/master/doc/readme/pgAdmin/psql_create_server.png?raw=true"
-  width="400"
-  alt="readme-header"/>
+  width="380"
+  alt="pgAdmin-create-server-instance"/>
 </div>

-#### Configure your project variables
+#### Step 5 - Configure your project variables

 In the new folder you will find a `.env.example` file, duplicate it and rename it to `.env` only.
 The command below will copy the template environment variables file needed to initialize your project.<br />